vanviegen/glasgow/README.md

 v0.6:
 - The `on` prefix is now mandatory for event handlers.
 So you must now use `onclick` instead of just `click`.
 - When passing a boolean as the value for a DOM node attribute, it will now be treated as a property.
 This does the right thing for `autoplay`, `muted`, `loop`, etc. Setting an attribute to a boolean value doesn't ever make sense, does it?
+- Use capturing for addEventListener, allowing us to support propagation of non-bubbling events.
+This may break things if you're setting up your own event handlers on Glasgow-managed elements.

 v0.5:
 - Virtual DOM node attributes are now cleanly separated from internal Glasgow properties (`_t`, `_a`, etc).
 This *should* not break anything, and possibly fix some thingsr, unless you're relying on exposed internals.